fireundubh/playwithfire/kingdomcome/rpg-parameters.md

-StealthSkillToFootstepSoundMult | 0.400000 | how much are footsteps attenuated for the max skill StealthSkillToRecogTime | 0.050000 | how much is the required time extended by the skill level (relative) StealthSkillToViewRadiusDecr | 0.020000 | how much is the view radius decreased by the skill level (relative) StealthSneakBaseDistance | 4.000000 | sneaked distance that triggers stealth leveling StealthSneakBaseXp | 1.000000 | base xp gain when sneaking StealthSneakCheckRadius | 15.000000 | npc query radius when sneaking StealthSneakXpSumCoefA | 5.000000 | combine xps from more npcs StealthSneakXpSumCoefB | 4.000000 | StealthToUnconsciousDepth | 250.000000 | modifies the time victim is unconscious StillAndHiddenHysteresis | 1.500000 | switch the state after this timeout
+StealthSkillToFootstepSoundMult | 0.400000 | how much are footsteps attenuated for the max skill StealthSkillToRecogTime | 0.050000 | how much is the required time extended by the skill level (relative) StealthSkillToViewRadiusDecr | 0.020000 | how much is the view radius decreased by the skill level (relative) StealthSneakBaseDistance | 4.000000 | Sneaked distance that triggers Stealth leveling StealthSneakBaseXp | 1.000000 | Base XP gain when sneaking StealthSneakCheckRadius | 15.000000 | NPC query radius when sneaking StealthSneakXpSumCoefA | 5.000000 | Combine XP from each NPC StealthSneakXpSumCoefB | 4.000000 | StealthToUnconsciousDepth | 250.000000 | modifies the time victim is unconscious StillAndHiddenHysteresis | 1.500000 | switch the state after this timeout